What is the National School Lunch Program?

 The Benefits of the National School Lunch Program

-And because of the nutritionally balanced meal requirements, many of the children receiving lunches from the National School Lunch Program enjoy their healthiest meals at school.
+And because of the nutritionally balanced meal requirements, many children receiving lunches from the National School Lunch Program enjoy their healthiest meals at school.
 This works to combat malnourishment and promote public health.

 Helps kids get a better education